wasi-master/pypi-command-line/docs/usage.md

 ## largest-files

 This command shows the all time largest pypi packages.
-The layout is simillar to the [one found in PyPI](https://pypi.org/stats/)
+The layout is similar to the [one found in PyPI](https://pypi.org/stats/)

 ### **Demo**